From the creators of Smart Slider: Meet Mosaic, our new visual theme builder for WordPress.

 7. Customer “Hero” – Does the featured image depict the customer as the “hero” once equipped with this solution?

 Ultimately, great hero sliders have great design.
 They aren’t simply a sliding series of images.
 They are designed with purpose and with the user at the center of that purpose.
-Because when you ignore the user, and basic design considerations such as clarity, authenticity and emotion, you’ve really just got a boring set of images that don’t make any sense.
+Because when you ignore the user, and basic design considerations such as clarity, authenticity, and emotion, you’ve really just got a boring set of images that don’t make any sense.

 Again, with your hero slider, you’re looking to complement your value proposition and create a great first impression.
 And a well-designed slider will help you do exactly that.